UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 ## Normal distributions

-One of the first things we often need to do is test if data we are analysing follows a Gaussian distribution and is thus considered to be normally distributed.
-This typically means that the samples we have obtained is representitive of many random samples from the distribution.
-Common examples of normally distributed data are the height or weight of people, but it is also very common in many examples within Earth sciences, like air temperature.
+On of the first things we often do is test if data follows a Gaussian distribution and is thus normally distributed.
+This typically means that the sample we have obtained is the result of many random sample from a distribution.
+Common example are the height or weight of people, but it is also very common in many examples in the Earth sciences like air temperature.

 ### Central limit theorem

-In research, to get a good idea of the population mean (\$\\mu\$), ideally you'd collect data from multiple random samples within the population.
+In research, to get a good idea of a population mean (\$\\mu\$), ideally you'd collect data from multiple random samples within the population.
 A **sampling distribution of the mean** is the distribution of the means of these different samples.

-The central limit theorem shows the following:
+From probability theory, we know the following asymptotic statements:

 -   Law of Large Numbers: As you increase sample size (or the number of samples), then the sample mean will approach the population mean.

--   With multiple large samples, the sampling distribution of the mean is normally distributed, even if your original variable is not normally distributed.
+-   Central limit theorem: With multiple large samples, the sampling distribution of the mean is normally distributed, even if your original variable is not normally distributed.

 Parametric statistical tests typically assume that samples come from normally distributed populations, but the central limit theorem means